Estadi Mallorca Son Moix

 Estadi Mallorca Son Moix is a football stadium located in Palma de Mallorca, Balearic Islands, Spain, and serves as the home ground of Real Club Deportivo Mallorca.
-It is the largest stadium in the Balearic Islands and the 26th largest in Spain.
+It is the largest stadium in the Balearic Islands and the 23th largest in Spain.
 Since the 2020 COVID-19 pandemic it was known as "Visit Mallorca Stadium" having been renamed in a partnership with Consell de Mallorca to help resume the tourist activities on the island.

 The stadium is located in the Can Valero industrial zone in north-west Palma, 3 km from the city center and 13 km from the airport.
 It can be seen from the Vía de Cintura, Palma's urban motorway.
 Previously known as the Son Moix Stadium (Estadi de Son Moix, Estadio de Son Moix), the Iberostar Stadium (Iberostar Estadi) and the Ono Estadi, the stadium was built for the 1999 Summer Universiade.
 In 1999, Real Mallorca obtained an agreement with the city council to use it for the next 50 years, replacing their previous stadium, Estadio Lluís Sitjar.

-The stadium has a capacity of 23,142 people, making it the largest in the Balearic Islands.
+The stadium has a capacity of 25,736 people, making it the largest in the Balearic Islands.
 It has a bowl shape design with two of the stands having two tiers.
 The stadium was designed to allow for further development of both ends, eventually creating a fully two-tiered stadium with a capacity of over 40,000.
 A small temporary stand is sometimes erected on the athletics track; this can be removed for athletics events.

 International games

-The Spain national football team has played three international matches at the stadium; the most recent one was on 8 June 2024 against Northern Ireland in a friendly match, with Spain winning 5–1.
+The Spain national football team has played four international matches at the stadium; the most recent one was on 5 June 2026 against England women in a World Cup qualifier match, with Spain winning 4-0.